-The estimation of the ocean CO2 absorption from the atmosphere in 2017 is about 2.6 billion tonnes.
-That corresponds to about 25% of human CO2 emissions.
-The landmass binds another 25%, but the rest… 50% of the carbon pumped into the atmosphere is therefore unbound.
-These figures show a 36% increase in ocean absorption from the average of the years 2005-2017 !
+The estimated ocean CO2 absorption from the atmosphere in 2017 is about 2.6 billion tonnes, which corresponds to about 25% of human CO2 emissions.
+The landmass binds another 25%, but the rest, 50% of the carbon pumped into the atmosphere, is therefore unbound.
+These figures show a 36% increase in ocean absorption from the average 2005-2017 !
 When the ocean absorbs CO2 from the atmosphere it causes acidification (excess of H +) CO2 (aq) + H2O ↔ H2CO3 => H2CO3 ↔ HCO3- + H + => HCO3- ↔ CO32- + H +.

 A new study has suggested protecting whales in the ocean is the key to success.
 Not just for the intrusion of whaling vessels but all general sailing and fishing.
 But the fact is that far more whales are killed in collisions with ships or drowned in fishing nets than caught by whaling boats or 1,000 for every 300,000.
 So how can protecting whales help the environment?
 The fact is that whales are big animals.
 Even though CO2 is now man's no1 enemy at the moment, it contains the atom of life itself, carbon, the building block of life.